Static vs. Dynamic Testing: What’s the Difference Between Them

 Benefits of dynamic testing

-The advantages of dynamic testing boil down to the fact that it is carried out with a fully functional product.
-In this way, engineers can identify inconsistencies in logic or flaws in the infrastructure that could not be predicted in the documentation stage.
+The advantages of dynamic testing boil down to the fact that it is carried out on a live product with real traffic.
+This way, engineers can identify inconsistencies in logic or flaws in the infrastructure that could have been missed in the documentation stage.

-• Dynamic testing is a well-structured process that checks the program from the user point of view, which, in turn, significantly improves the quality of the application
+• Dynamic testing follows a well-structured process that evaluates the program from the user’s perspective, which, in turn, significantly improves its overall quality.

-Now let’s summarize the difference between the two testing approaches.
-And then, we will determine how to use them correctly, by optimizing development resources.
+Now let’s summarize the differences between these two testing approaches and determine when to use each approach, by optimizing development resources.

-Here’s how to easily understand the difference between static testing vs dynamic testing.
-Static testing checks code, requirements, and design documents for errors, while dynamic testing checks the functionality of a software system, memory, CPU usage, and overall system performance.
+Put simply, the key difference between static vs dynamic testing strategy is that static testing checks the code, requirements, and design documents for errors, which is done in the early stages of development, while dynamic testing aims to evaluate the functionality of the software system, memory, CPU usage, and overall system performance.
+Now let’s look more closely at the details.

 Static testingDynamic testing